python/peps/contents.rst

 ***********************************

-Welcome!

-To get started, have a look at the :doc:`PEP Index<pep-0000>`
+This is an internal Sphinx page, please go to the :doc:`PEP Index<pep-0000>`.

 .. toctree::